-I am an introvert.
 I like being an introvert .
 From a very young age, I craved solitude and found so much joy finding ways to entertain myself with books, playing school, reading, and the like.
 As a kid I would entertaining myself for hours in my bedroom and I never saw anything wrong with that.

 I still love being an introvert.
 I could go days at home, writing, and reading books, without talking to anyone except my dogs and cats.
 Dogs and cats, by the way, are great companions for introverts because they don’t talk back and they love you regardless.
 In fact, this post pretty much sums me up.